coreinfrastructure/best-practices-badge/doc/api.md

 ## Full entry point list

-The REST interface supports the following interfaces, which is enough to programmatically create a new user, login and logout, create project data, edit it, and delete it (subject to the authorization rules).
+The RESTful interface supports the following interfaces, which is enough to programmatically create a new user, login and logout, create project data, edit it, and delete it (subject to the authorization rules).
 In particular, viewing with a web browser (which by default emits 'GET')